PayString/paystring-documentation/docs/aws-lambda-deploy.md

 }
 ```

-The name of the file used to resolve the PayID--`testaccount.json`--is resolved by `mydomain.tld/testaccount`.

 ## Upgrade the AWS Lambda function

 To see if there is a release with an upgraded AWS Lambda function, look for [releases](https://github.com/xpring-eng/payid-lambda/releases) with the file `payid-stack.yaml` attached.